josemazo/bmo/README.md

 --------

 * The version of `Linux` that contains the `image` is a minified version of `Ubuntu 14.04 (Trusty Thar)`.
 * If you use `matplotlib` with the option `text.usetex = True` you will get an error.
-The cause of this is that `Latex` isn't installed beacuse the installation with its dependences occupies approximately 1GB, almost the same as the `BMO Docker image`.
+The cause of this is that `LaTeX` isn't installed beacuse the installation with its dependences occupies approximately 1GB, almost the same as the `BMO Docker image`.
 If you need `Latex` you can install it very easily by typing:
 ```
 $ apt-get install texlive-latex-extra
 ```